Brown University

 Could a blood pressure drug curb alcohol cravings?

-Disease control Recruiting nowThis study tests whether a medication that blocks alpha-1 receptors can help people with alcohol use disorder drink less and feel less craving.
-Researchers want to understand how stress plays a role in drinking.
-About 184 adults who want to cut back or quit drinking will take the…
+Disease control Recruiting nowThis study tests whether a drug that blocks alpha-1 receptors can help people with alcohol use disorder drink less and feel less craving.
+About 184 adults who want to cut back or quit drinking will take the drug or a placebo and report their drinking and cravings.
+The goal is to …

 Phase: PHASE2 • Sponsor: Brown University • Aim: Disease control